Dsianov/The-Ground-is-Lava/docs/final.md

 <img src="updt4.png">

 The eligibility trace for a state decays at a rate of gamma\*lambda.
 Gamma is the discount factor previously described in the Sarsa algorithm and lambda is the decay parameter, a value between 0 and 1 that controls how much "credit" is given to states in the past.
-The E table entry for s and a (The "eligibility trace for s/a") measures "how far away" a given previously used state-action pair is from a current state s'.
+The E table entry for s and a (The "eligibility trace" for s/a) measures "how far away" a given previously used state-action pair is from a current state s'.
 With this, we can take the reward for s' and not only update Q table for the previous state, but every visited state s up to that point with the following equation:

 <img src="updt1.png">